Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

 PLACES_AUTOCOMPLETE_6_FIRST_RESULTS_TIME_MS
   This probe tracks the amount of time it takes to get the first six results.
   It is an exponential histogram with values between 50 and 1000.

-FX_URLBAR_MERINO_LATENCY_MS
-  This probe is related to the Firefox Suggest (quick suggest) feature.
-It records the time (ms) from the request to the Merino server to its response.
-It is an exponential histogram with values between 0 and 30000 (0s and 30s).

-FX_URLBAR_MERINO_RESPONSE
-  This probe is related to the Firefox Suggest (quick suggest) feature.
-It is a categorical histogram that records whether each Merino fetch was successful or not.
-It has the following categories. ``success`` (0): The fetch completed without any error before the timeout elapsed. ``timeout`` (1): The timeout elapsed before the fetch completed or otherwise failed. ``network_error`` (2):
-  The fetch failed due to a network error before the timeout elapsed. e.g., the user's network or the Merino server was down. ``http_error`` (3): The fetch completed before the timeout elapsed but the server returned an error.

 FX_URLBAR_SELECTED_RESULT_METHOD
   This probe tracks how a result was picked by the user from the list.